There could be a potential for

 Oklahoma City and surrounding communities have implemented Progressive Water Conservation Stages.
 Mandatory odd/even watering (Stage 1) is now permanently in effect.
-If the drought worsens, additional conservation measures will take effect.
 More

 Oklahoma City homeowners wanting to save money on their electric and gas bill by making their home more energy efficient can apply for a green home loan offered through the City of Oklahoma City.
 More